Drunk Q & A with Zachary Steele and The Weight of Ashes, a novel

 Any classic you wished you’d pushed through in your teens?

 Favorite book to film?
+And why?

 Favorite Indie Book Store/s?

 As a lover of kid’s books, I’ll go with Little Shop of Stories in Decatur, Georgia.